-Just like other options, a currency option gives the holder the right, but not the obligation, to buy or sell something at a fixed price, in this case currency.
-The most common currency options are based on the U.S.-dollar price of Swiss francs, French francs, German marks, British pounds, and Japanese yen.
+Just like other options, a currency option gives the holder the right, but the obligation, to buy or sell something at a fixed price, in this case currency.
+The most common currency options are based on the U.S.-dollar price of Swiss francs, British pounds and Japanese yens.

 Like all investments in the international marketplace, currency options can be used for speculation.
-Investors who believe that a currency will go up in value can buy an option and earn big money if they are right.
-If a currency goes up in value, the holder of an option to buy that currency, a currency "call" option, would profit.
-When the German mark rises, for example, its dollar value goes up and the holder, of a German mark call option would benefit.
+Investors who believe that a currency will go up in value can buy an option and ear big money if they are right.
+If a currency goes up in value, the holder of an option to buy that currency, a currency "call' option, would profit.
+When the Japanese yen rises, for example, its dollar value goes up and the holder of a Japanese yen call option would benefit.